 Changing the default passwords

-Don’t use the same password for all your network equipment, just generate a password in KeePass and store it in your KeePass database.
+Don’t use the same password for all your network equipment, just generate a password in your password manager

 Most routers or access points

-Without pushing the button your can try to connect to the WPS enable network by using the pincode.
+Without pushing the button you can try to connect to the WPS enable network by using the pin code.
 The problem with WPS is that it only checks the first 4 digits, making it really easy to crack.
-When use the button to connect, the connection information is broadcasted for a couple of minutes, allowing any device to connect to the network.
+When using the button to connect, the connection information is broadcasted for a couple of minutes, allowing any device to connect to the network.

-So if you find WPS is enable on your router, disable it.
+So if you find WPS is enabled on your router, disable it.
 Because leaving it on is a huge home network security risk.

 Change the default wireless network